 The narthex, whose ceiling is divided into three sections by stone ribs, is almost wholly devoted to scenes from the life of Christ.
 The central zone exploits its complicated quadruple vaulting by depicting each of the Tetramorphs, symbols of the Evangelists, accompanied by seraphim.
 Alongside, such miraculous episodes as The Wedding at Cana, a decidedly adolescent Child Jesus Teaching in the Temple, Healing the Blind Man at Siloam and Healing the Canaanite’s Daughter (complete with vomited demon) fill the south vault, while Feeding the Five Thousand and Calming the Storm on the Lake of Galilee grace the north vault.
 The north portico is taken up mostly by Old Testament scenes, including The Sufferings of Job and Jacob’s Dream.
 Between 1957 and 1964, technicians restored dozens of these frescoes to their former glory.
-Well lit and accurately labelled in English, these are compulsory viewing even if you’ve only a passing interest in religious art.
+Well lit – no flash photography is allowed – and accurately labelled in English, these are compulsory viewing even if you’ve only a passing interest in religious art.

 An ensemble of sunken masonry just north of the church was once the baptismal font; the square belfry to the west is a 1443 afterthought, indicative of the strong Italianate flavour of the waning empire.
 If the tower is open – a rare event – you’ll find that the frescoes within are not nearly of the same quality as those in the church proper.